HiokKuek/my-notes/content/Reads/Stock Analysis/Fundamental Analysis.md

 ### Shareholder's Equity
 - is a "company's net worth", calculated as `total assets - total liabilities`, representing the amount that would be distributed to the shareholders if the company were to be liquidated

+### Liabilities
+- Company's financial obligations and debts owed to others
+- e.g.  loans, mortgages, and unpaid bills
+- Three types
+	- Current liabilities
+		- short-term obligations (settled within 1 year)
+		- e.g. accounts payable
+	- Non-current liabilities
+		- financial obligations due after one year
+		- e.g. long-term loans, mortgages
+	- Contingent liabilities
+		- potential obligations that depend on the outcome of a future event
+		- e.g. pending lawsuit

+> [!warning]
+> liabilities is not the same as expenses
+> - expenses are the costs of running the business

 # Statement of Cash Flow
 - Shows cash from operations, cash from investing and cash rom financing